 Festivals and Processions in Peru

-Some of the festivals you might encounter in Peru include:
+Some Peruvian festivals you might encounter while touring Peru include:

 1. Carnaval, March: Perhaps the best known festival, Carnaval is celebrated throughout South America, taking place in the days leading up to the Catholic holiday of Lent.
 Carnaval is a bright and vibrant multi-day celebration.
 One of the best places in Peru to experience this festival is Cajamarca in Northern Peru, where traditional dances and ancient traditions are in the forefront.